QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 Then install whatever kernel you want.
 If you are using distribution kernel package (`kernel` package), initramfs and kernel module should be handled automatically, but you need to ensure you have `kernel-devel` package for the same kernel version installed.
-If you are using manually build kernel, you need to handle this on your own.
+If you are using a manually built kernel, you need to handle this on your own.
 Take a look at `dkms` and `dracut` documentation.
 Especially `dkms autoinstall` command may be useful.